sensu/sensu-go-workshop/README.md

    ![](docs/img/login.png)

-   If you can reach the Sensu web app and login, you're ready to go to the next step!
+   > **NEXT:** If you can reach the Sensu web app and login with a username
+   > and password, you're ready to go to the next step!

    > _TROUBLESHOOTING: no login screen?
 Please consult with your instructor, or
    > double-check that you complete all of the steps in [SETUP.md][0-1] before